Lyme Disease Cases in England Increase by Over 20% According to UKHSA

 Why It Matters

-The increase in Lyme disease cases raises public health concerns and highlights the need for improved prevention and treatment strategies, especially as tick-borne diseases are found in popular outdoor locations.
+The increase in Lyme disease cases and reports of other tick-borne illnesses highlight growing public health concerns and the need for effective prevention and treatment strategies.

 What's Next